vpandichi/worldtour_proiect/README.md

             - Blog posts not pulling from the same DB, if a user is posting an article on the ro_page it will only show on the ro_page and disappear unce the eng page is loaded.
 Will need to either make 1 big db to incorporate both or find a way to query two tables at a time (mysqli_multi_query())

 TO DO FOR TOMORROW 11/08: - fix current bugs - ok
+                          - implement article comments - getting closer to figuring it out, wrote some test functions

-                          - implement article comments
+TO DO FOR TOMORROW 12/08 - implement article comments for both ro/eng pages
+                         - design user profile page

 THINGS LEFT TO DO: - create official logo
                    - responsive design
-                   - (maybe) implement article picture upload
+                   - (maybe) implement article/profile picture upload